 The competition places equal emphasis on the scientific aspect of a photograph and its aesthetic beauty, and the judges are therefore asked to judge the entries based on this dual criteria.
 In order to judge both criteria fairly, our international panel is comprised of both scientists and photographers.

-Jon Blundy is Professor of Petrology at the University of Bristol.
+Jon Blundy is a Royal Society Research Professor at the University of Oxford.
 His primary research interest is magma, from its generation within the Earth to its many manifestations in volcanoes, volcanic eruptions and volcanic landforms.
 He has ongoing research projects in many of the world's most hazardous volcanic regions, including Mexico, Chile, Kamchatka, Vanuatu, Ethiopia and the Caribbean.
 Photography is central to his research, as a record of volcanic phenomena, for microscale depictions of volcanic rocks and their constituent minerals, and as illustrations of Earth's raw power.
-He is a Fellow of the Royal Society and Academia Europea and currently serves as Subject Editor for Earth Sciences on Royal Society Open Science.
+He is a Fellow of the Royal Society and Academia Europea.

 Duncan Mackay is a Professor in Applied Mathematics and Solar Physics at the University of St Andrews, UK.
 His primary research interest is in the development and application of data-driven and data-constrained Magneto-hydrodynamic (MHD) models of the Sun’s global magnetic field.
 These models are used to simulate and predict the occurrence of Solar Filaments, Active Regions, the Sun’s Open Flux and Coronal Mass Ejections, all of which lead to Space Weather affects at the Earth.
 He is a keen photographer whose interest is in the landscapes and wildlife of the Scottish Highlands.